tari-labs/open-hardware/raspberry-pi/Raspberry-Pi.md

 #### Bootloader

-The Raspberry Pi 3 [bootloader](https://pimylifeup.com/raspberry-pi-bootloader/) is loaded via a `bootcode.bin` file on the boot filesystem (SD card).
+The Raspberry Pi 3 [bootloader](https://pimylifeup.com/raspberry-pi-bootloader/) is loaded via a `bootcode.bin` file on the boot filesystem (microSD card).

 #### Operating System